connect-our-kids/Image-Assets/README.md

-# Image-Assets
+# Image Assets
-Here is where all Image, gif, and general file assets should life; This will save time on finding assets as the project grows
+Here is where all Image, gif, and general file assets should live; This will save time on finding assets as the project grows

 ## Logo
 ![Connect Our Kids Logo](/logo.png?raw=true "Title")